Phellinus

 The species Phellinus ellipsoideus (previously Fomitiporia ellipsoidea) produced the largest ever fungal fruit body.

 Phellinus species produce a number of natural chemicals which are of interest to science.
 These include the natural phenol hispidin, bio-active styrylpyrones called phelligridins, and bio-active isolates called phellinins.

 Uses

-In Australia, Aborigines have used Phellinus fruit bodies medicinally.
+In Australia, Indigenous Australians have used Phellinus fruit bodies medicinally.
 The smoke from burning fruit bodies was inhaled by those with sore throats.
 Scrapings from slightly charred fruit bodies were drunk with water to treat coughing, sore throats, "bad chests", fevers and diarrhoea.
 There is some uncertainty about which species of Phellinus were used.